A Powerful Network to Support Students, Teachers and the Environment

 The Great Lakes Stewardship Initiative was looking for more than a web site, but a communications partner.
 From helping them assess their needs to making things happen, our work has helped them move forward through a time of organizational growth.

 We were challenged to bring some fresh energy to their communications and to help the organization share their impact in a way that was clear.
-Place-based education is an innovative approach, with many benefits to individual students, teachers, and whole communities as well as the environment.
-Yet, even in the educational community, the concept (and the term itself) are still becoming mainstream.
+Place-based education is an innovative approach to learning, with many benefits to individual students, teachers, and whole communities as well as the environment.
+Yet, even in the educational community, the concept (and the term itself) are still emerging.

 - Revise Logo and Colors

 - Web Site (copy, design and development)

 - 16 page Case Statement (copy and design)